12 Military Background Check Disqualifiers & Military Waiver Rules

 • Personal relationship investigations

-The security clearance background check is one of the more invasive background checks at times as investigators will also want to determine if the individual is struggling with substance abuse or if there are extramarital relationships going on in their personal life.
+The background screening for a security clearance is one of the more invasive background checks at times as investigators will also want to determine if the individual is struggling with substance abuse or if there are extramarital relationships going on in their personal life.

 Security clearance background check investigators will also conduct numerous integrity tests to determine the individual’s moral character.
 These tests usually involve a series of questions with the intent to understand how the individual would react to various moral dilemmas and similar situations.